 The sacraments of Reconciliation and First Eucharist (First Holy Communion) are celebrated in the 2nd grade after having completed 1st grade religious education.
 These 2 consecutive years are considered First Year Eucharist and Second Year Eucharist.

 Sacramental preparation for receiving First Eucharist involves regular attendance at class, mandatory parent meetings, and a sacramental retreat day for the students, as well as several large-group class meetings.
 The sacrament of First Eucharist is celebrated in the spring, after Easter.

 Preparation for Confirmation is a 2-year course of study that begins when the student enters the 9th grade (Level I).
 Classes continue through the 10th grade (Level II) with the sacrament of Confirmation being celebrated in the spring, after Easter.

-Students have to be re-registered for Level 2 upon completion of Level 1.
+Students must be re-registered for Level 2 upon completion of Level 1.

-Preparation involves regular attendance at classes, mandatory parent meetings, student-performed community service, and an overnight retreat during Level II year.
-Students can prepare for Confirmation in this high school program up to 18 years of age
+Preparation involves regular attendance at classes, mandatory parent meetings, student-performed community service, and an overnight retreat during Confirmation Level 2 year.
+Students can prepare for Confirmation in this high school program up to 18 years of age.